James 4:6

 - Darby Bible

-But he giveth more grace.
-Wherefore he saith, God resisteth the proud, but giveth grace to the humble.
+But he giveth greater grace.
+Wherefore he saith: God resisteth the proud, and giveth grace to the humble.

 But he gives more grace.
 Therefore it says, "God resists the proud, but gives grace to the humble."